-Updating expected dates ensures that serials continue to be received by the university in a timely manner, and if they are not, we can claim them.
+Updating expected dates ensures that serials continue to be received by the University in a timely manner, and if they are not, we can claim them.

 For some serials, the updating process is a simple operation.
-But for others (extrapolated cards) extra steps must be taken.
+But for others (mainly extrapolated cards) extra steps must be taken.
 Extrapolation is a tool used to create check-in cards for serials that have unusual publication details, by mimicking a previous pattern.
 Because of their complexity, extrapolated check-in cards require extra steps to ensure that the expected dates update correctly.

 Here’s how to tell which mode of updating you’ll need….